JuliaLang/julia/doc/stdlib/base.rst

 .. function:: @time

-   A macro to measure the elapsed time of an operation
+   A macro to execute and expression, printing time it took to execute and the total number of bytes its execution caused to be allocated, before returning the value of the expression.

+.. function:: @elapsed

+   A macro to evaluate an expression, discarding the resulting value, instead returning the number of seconds it took to execute as a floating-point number.

-.. function:: @bytes
+.. function:: @allocated

-   A macro to measure the number of bytes allocated during an operation.
-This executes the operation twice, to avoid contamination by allocation due to compilation.
-Note that some operations, like :func:`push!`, have state-dependent allocation and may yield inconsistent results.
+   A macro to evaluate an expression, discarding the resulting value, instead returning the total number of bytes allocated during evaluation of the expression.

 .. function:: EnvHash() -> EnvHash